Quick Take

 Reproduction and Lifespan

 Sea basses are largely hermaphroditic fish.
-Some species are synchronous hermaphrodites which means that the organism has both male and female reproductive organs at the same time and can self-fertilize their eggs.
-Other species are protogynous hermaphrodites which means that they start out as females first and then later transition into being males.
+Some species are synchronous hermaphrodites, which means that the organism has both male and female reproductive organs at the same time and can self-fertilize.
+Other species are protogynous hermaphrodites, which means that they start as females first and then later transition into being males.

-The female sea basses produce enormous amounts of eggs and leave them to drift wherever the ocean takes them.
-The number of eggs laid depends on the species.
-Some species lay up to 300,000-500,000 eggs.
+The female sea basses produce enormous numbers of eggs and leave them to drift wherever the ocean takes them.
+The number of eggs laid depends on the species, with some laying up to 300,000 to 500,000 eggs.
 When the eggs eventually hatch, the larvae are observed to be planktonic in nature.

 The maturation age of sea basses depends on the species.
-Some species such as the European sea bass mature between two to three years for males and three to four years for the females.
+Some species, such as the European sea bass, mature between two and three years for males and three to four years for females.

-The life expectancy for sea basses differ amongst species as well.
-The black sea bass has an average lifespan of 9 to 12 years while the painted comber can live up to 16 years old.
+The life expectancy for sea basses differs among species as well.
+The black sea bass has an average lifespan of 9 to 12 years, while the painted comber can live up to 16 years.
 Some sea bass can live up to 20 years of age.

 Economic Importance of Sea Bass